lispyclouds/climate/README.md

 ### Status

-Alpha, stabilising API and looking for design/usage feedback!
+Alpha, looking for design/usage feedback!

 ### Ideally support:
 - more of the OpenAPI types and their checks. eg arrays, enums, objects, multi types etc